Python basics#

 ['Mon', 'Tue']

-When stop is omitted, the subset includes all element from start till the end of the list:
+When stop is omitted, the subset includes all elements from start till the end of the list:

 days[1:]